robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 ##### Example 1

 A team has built a web application that will accept data, perform some substantial custom statistics on that data, then present it in a single page app.
 In order to maximize speed of development, it has been developed in one version control system: a single git repository.
-The team hits a moment where their total test time is approaching ten minutes for the whole system, and they recognize that this is a substantial productivity hit to them over the course of a day.
+The team hits a moment where their total test time is approaching ten minutes for the whole system, and they recognize that this is a substantial productivity cost to them over the course of a day.
 After some investigation, they see that about three minutes of the build time is attributed to the core engine of the statistics system, and they note that over the last three months, only minor changes have been made to this core system.

 Given this knowledge, they decide to extract the core statistics system to its own, independent module still within their git repository.
 The independence is *important*: that module has *zero* dependencies on other modules within this repository.
 Because of this, they can make the following optimization to the Green process: the tests for the core module will *only* run when a modification has been made to code in that core module; otherwise they can be safely skipped.
 In this way, the team safely cuts out three minutes from a typical Green process, bringing their median A down substantially.
 They also decided to daily run the *full* test suite, just to ensure that there are not any time-related problems in that module code.
-And of course, when changes *are* made to that module, the full build is run as well.
+And of course, when changes *are* made to that module, the full build must be run.
 To maximize safety, instead of relying on the programmer's discretion as to whether they should run these tests or not, the team uses a build tool that will detect when changes are made to that module, and include those tests automatically.

 ##### Example 2